nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-targeted:** Pertaining to the nano-scale targeting specificity of nano-delivery systems.

-### Expanded Definition and Usage\nNano-delivery systems are revolutionizing the way drugs are administered, particularly in the treatment of complex diseases such as cancer, where targeted and controlled drug release can drastically change the treatment landscape.
+### Expanded Definition and Usage:
+Nano-delivery systems are revolutionizing the way drugs are administered, particularly in the treatment of complex diseases such as cancer, where targeted and controlled drug release can drastically change the treatment landscape.
 By encapsulating drugs in nano-carriers, these systems can be designed to release the drug at the right place and time, such as directly at a tumor site, which minimizes systemic exposure and side effects.
 Additionally, nano-delivery can protect sensitive biological molecules like RNA or proteins from degradation, enabling their use in treatments like RNA interference or personalized protein therapies.
 The ongoing advancements in nano-engineering continue to expand the possibilities of nano-delivery, making it a pivotal area of research and application in modern medicine.